weyoss/redis-smq/docs/scheduling-messages.md

 - [deleteScheduledMessage()](api/message-manager.md#messagemanagerprototypedeletescheduledmessage)
 - [purgeScheduledMessages()](api/message-manager.md#messagemanagerprototypepurgescheduledmessages)

-Scheduled messages can be also managed using the [Web UI](/docs/web-ui.md).
+Scheduled messages can be also managed using the [HTTP API Interface](/docs/http-api.md) or from your browser with the help of the [Web UI](/docs/web-ui.md).